-The DST/NRF South African Research Chair in Science communication undertakes research designed to:
+The DSI/NRF South African Research Chair in Science communication undertakes research designed to:

 - Meet the science communication challenges facing South Africa deriving from its status as a threshold country committed to becoming a modern knowledge society, being culturally diverse and educationally stratified.